mbund/blog/src/content/blog/homelab.md

 ### Mail

 Yes, I am crazy enough to self host my own email.
 This is just for fun though and I don't use it for anything important.
-Unfortunately the current landscape basically requires you to have and use Gmail if you want to guarentee that your emails arrive in the inbox of the recipient.
+Unfortunately the current landscape basically requires you to have and use Gmail if you want to guarantee that your emails arrive in the inbox of the recipient.
 I don't want to miss out on an apartment because my email got marked as spam, or my home internet was out for a few minutes.

 I use [Simple Docker Mailserver](https://docker-mailserver.github.io/docker-mailserver/latest/introduction) to handle most the heavy lifting.
 Notably, I have a separate tailscale pod for this service because [dovecot](https://dovecot.org) and [postfix](https://www.postfix.org) both natively support the proxy protocol, and specifically don't work behind nginx which I use for most other traffic.
 I primarily use it for sending emails from my server, like Nextcloud login confirmations and such.